thosgood/this-weeks-finds/markdown/251-300/week295.md

 P = <V, V>

-The principle of minimum power says we should find the electrostatic potential φ that minimizes the total power subject to some boundary conditions.
+The principle of minimum power says we should find the electrostatic potential \varphi that minimizes the total power subject to some boundary conditions.
 So, we're trying to minimize

-P = <dφ, dφ>
+P = <d\varphi, d\varphi>

-while holding φ fixed at some "input and output vertices".
+while holding \varphi fixed at some "input and output vertices".
 If you know some mathematical physics you'll see this is just a discretized version of the minimum principle that gives Laplace's equation!